14 Dog-friendly beaches, Melbourne & Mornington Peninsula

 Hawker Beach – Dog-Friendly

-Nestled between beach huts at either end, this sandy little beach is popular too.
-The track down from the Esplanade is fairly steep but worth the trek.
-A few rocks are in the water, many of which will be visible at low tide, this does make it trickier for dogs rushing about.
-The cliff behind the beach shelters it from traffic noise, making it a nice little hideaway.
+Nestled between beach huts at either end, this sandy little beach is popular.
+The track down from the Esplanade is wide and fairly steep but worth the trek.
+Rocks are in the water which could make it tricky for dogs that like to rush about in the water.

 Parking: There is a good amount of parking up along the roadside, free too!